matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ### Add `party_id` to all VoIP events
 Whenever a client first participates in a new call, it generates a `party_id` for itself to use for the duration of the call.
+This needs to be long enough that the chance of a collision between multiple devices both generating an answer at the same time generating the same party ID is vanishingly small: 8 uppercase
++ lowercase alphanumeric characters is recommended.
+Parties in the call are identified by the tuple of `(user_id, party_id)`.

-It adds a `party_id` field containing this ID to all VoIP events it sends on the call.
+The client  adds a `party_id` field containing this ID alongside the `user_id` field to all VoIP events it sends on the call.
 Clients use this to identify remote echo of their own events, since a user may now call themselves, they can no longer ignore events from their own user.
 This field also identifies different answers sent by different clients to an invite, and matches `m.call.candidate` events to their respective answer/invite.